Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Datasets

-We consider two benchmark datasets, BENCH1 and BENCH6, of several \emph{synthetic} image sequences of simulated cell colonies with \emph{cell growth factor} $g.rate = 1.05$ per minute.
-The generated binary images are of size $600\times 600$ pixels, with interframe durations of 1 minute for BENCH1, and of 6 minutes for BENCH6.
-The associated image sequences involve 100 to 500 frames each.
+We consider several several benchmark datasets of \emph{synthetic} image sequences of simulated cell colonies of different complexity.
+We refer to these benchmarks as BENCH1 (500 frames), BENCH2 (300 frames), BENCH3 (300 frames), and BENCH6 (100 frames), with an interframe duration of 1, 2, 3 and 6 minutes, respectively.
+Notice that there is no explicit noise on the growth rate.
+However, due to crowding of cells the growth rate will vary from cell-to-cell.
+The generated binary images are of size $600\times 600$ pixels.
+We summarize these benchmarks in \tabref{t:benchmark-data}.
+The associated image sequences involve between 100 up to 500 frames, respectively.
 In \figref{f:syntheticdata} we display an example of two simulated consecutive frames separated by 1 minute.
-To simplify our presentation and validation tests, we control our simulations to make sure that cells will not exit the region of interest from one frame to the next, and we exclude cells that are only partially visible in the current frames
+To simplify our presentation and validation tests, we control our simulations to make sure that cells will not exit the region of interest from one frame to the next, and we exclude cells that are only partially visible in the current frames.